 This makes Live Photos the ideal candidate for the transformation into GIFs - but how is it done?
 It's easy to create GIFs on a Mac, but it's a bit more of a challenge on iOS.

 Thankfully there's a free iOS app from Google that allows you to convert Live Photos into a GIF, allowing you to share it with anyone on any operating system or platform - and here's how you do it.
+Once you've created your GIF, here's how to send GIFs on iPhone.

-How make GIFs on iPhone: Live Photos and Motion Stills
+Live Photos and Motion Stills

 To capture Live Photos, you must have the 'Live' toggle enabled, which is found at the top of the camera app.
 Once enabled you'll see the Live Photos icon glow in yellow and be notified that Live Photo mode is active.
 As a reminder, you'll need an iPhone 6s, iPhone 6s Plus, iPhone SE or newer to capture Live Photos.